 What would an organization look like with looser hierarchies and stronger networks?
 Probably a lot more human, retrieving some of the intimacy and cooperation of tribal groups.
 We already have other ways of organizing work.
 Orchestras are not teams, and neither are jazz ensembles.
 There may be teamwork on a theatre production but the cast is not a team.
 It is more like a community of practice, with strong and weak social ties.

 Hierarchical teams are what we get when we use the blunt stick of economic consequences — with financial quid pro quo — as the prime motivator.
 In a creative economy, the unity of hierarchical teams is counter-productive, as it shuts off opportunities for serendipity and innovation.
-In a complex and networked economy workers need more autonomy.
+In a complex and networked economy workers need more autonomy for self-governance.

 A new dominant organizational form (the network) requires new leadership models.
 The command and control model of a hierarchy, a simple branching network, is inadequate.
 The corporate world has been significantly influenced by American business models and business schools for the past century.
 Most of these are obsolete.
 Instead, we can learn from Nordic leadership models and create organizations that take advantage of a networked world.